g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 [Chunked transfer encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding) facilitates data transfer in segments, which is advantageous for streaming or transmitting big files with erratic durations.

-Furthermore, HTTP/1.1 improved cache management and content negotiation techniques, providing more precise control over content selection and caching strategies, enhancing performance and dependability for contemporary web applications.
+Furthermore, HTTP/1.1 improved cache management and content negotiation techniques, providing more precise control over content selection and caching strategies and enhancing performance and dependability for contemporary web applications.

 **Strengths:**
  Significant improvements were introduced with HTTP/1.1, such as Chunked transfer encoding for flexible data transport, the Host header for virtual hosting, and persistent connections for lower overhead.
 Backward compatibility, permanent connections that lower latency, and broad support from web servers, clients, and proxies are its main strengths.

-Additionally, improved content negotiation features let servers to provide customized content according to client preferences, maximizing resource delivery and enhancing network performance and user experience.
+Additionally, improved content negotiation features let servers  provide customized content according to client preferences, maximizing resource delivery and enhancing network performance and user experience.

 **Limitations:**
 Because HTTP/1.1 lacks internal authentication and encryption, it is vulnerable to head-of-line blocking and security weaknesses that allow for modification and eavesdropping of messages.

 Also, because HTTP/1.1 is sequential, it still has considerable latency even with persistent connections, which makes resource retrieval inefficient.

-Finally, HTTP/1.1's limited multiplexing capabilities result in less efficient use of resources, particularly when there are several requests being sent at once.
+Finally, HTTP/1.1's limited multiplexing capabilities result in less efficient use of resources, particularly when several requests are being sent at once.

 ### HTTP/2: The Transition